 The members of the History department are dedicated to the teacher-scholar model of professional development.
 Committed to strong and effective teaching, historical research, and community service, the faculty reflects a variety of teaching and scholarly research specialties.
 Most are members of major international, national and regional historical associations and are involved actively in research and publishing.
 Several have held leadership positions in professional organizations like the American Historical Association, the Society of Historians of the Gilded Age and Progressive Era, and the International Society for Medieval Canon Law, as well as the Massachusetts Historical Society and the Pennsylvania Historical and Museum Commission.
 And all full time faculty have doctorates.
-Two important editing projects have been housed in the department: the Winthrop Papers and the Journal of Baltic Studies.

 - Real Estate

 - Government Services